Cosijopiii/Cosijopiii.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our Poster will be presented in the CVPR LatinX IA Worshop.
+Our Poster will be presented in the CVPR LatinX  I A  Worshop.